ElazarK/content-docs/playbooks/Search_Endpoints_By_Hash_TIE.md

-Hunt for sightings of MD5 file hash, SHA1 file hash and/or SHA256 file hashes on endpoints, using McAfee TIE (requires ePO as well).
+Hunts for sightings of MD5 hash, SHA1  hash and/or SHA256 hashes on endpoints, using McAfee TIE (requires ePO as well).

 Input:
 * Hash (default, takes all deferent hashes from context)